5 best Robin alternatives & competitors

 1. deskbird

-deskbird is a leading workplace management platform designed for companies navigating the realities of hybrid work.
+deskbird is a leading workplace management platform built for companies navigating the realities of hybrid work.

-While Robin focuses primarily on visitor check-ins and front-desk workflows, deskbird helps organizations manage their entire in-office experience, from hybrid policy management to space planning, real-time presence tracking, and built-in visitor management.
-It’s built to support both employees, operations, and IT teams with the structure, visibility, and compliance that a modern workplace requires.
+deskbird helps organizations manage their entire in-office experience.
+That includes hybrid policy management, space planning, real-time presence tracking, and built-in visitor management.
+It is built to support employees, operations teams, and IT with the structure, visibility, and compliance that a modern workplace requires.

 Why do hybrid teams choose deskbird over Robin?